Public Service and Public Policy (Criminology) ,BS

 Administration, Corrections, Criminal Justice, Justice, Justice Studies, Management, State government, Urban Studies, analysis, city, federal government, government, law, prelaw, social

 Are you interested in the management of the justice system?
 Are you eager to explore how policy and government affect the lives of others?
-This degree program, located in downtown Phoenix, features a curriculum that can prepare you for high-demand careers in public safety and justice administration.
+This flexible degree program, located in downtown Phoenix, features a curriculum that can prepare you for in-demand leadership careers in public safety and justice administration.

-The School of Public Affairs offers a concentration in criminology as part of the BS in public service and public policy, providing students with more specialized knowledge about the policy implications of criminology-related decisions and actions.
+The School of Public Affairs offers a concentration in criminology as part of the Bachelor of Science program in public service and public policy, providing students with more specialized knowledge about the policy implications of criminology-related decisions and actions.

 This program introduces students to the foundations of criminal justice and criminology and enhances it with training on how to lead, manage and influence change in the public sector.